 (For Atkinson and Cockfield see Burton (2), for Beadle/Bidle see Hall, for Birket, Sandys or Carus see Foster, for Bond see Sutton, for Bramley see Spence, for King see Binns, for Raper see Stead, for Rutter see Watson (1), and for Thistlethwaite see Burton (1)).

 An apostrophe after the surname signifies that this was the married name, the bride's surname being unknown.

 There are also four long-format pdf files, going into much greater depth than the main series of pages; additionally, there is a new pdf of Selected poetry and prose by Joseph Watson:

 the siblings of 14 generations of my forebears

 the first cousins of my parents and the five generations preceding them

-the second cousins of my grandparents
+the second cousins of my parents and grandparents

 the brothers- and sisters-in-law of my grand- and great-grandparents